remysucre/comp150-FP/Final/README.md

-Using Strictness on Source Code
+Using Automated Strictness on Source Code
 ==========

 To use, you will need